-The Fund's investments are held primarily through one pooled fund portfolio, 14 intermediary holding corporations, 13 limited partnerships with 80% to 90% ownership interests, one trust with 86% ownership interest, and one trust with 4% ownership interest, all of which are structured entities.
+The Fund's investments are held primarily through one pooled fund portfolio, 7 intermediary holding corporations, 17 limited partnerships with 84% to 85% ownership interests, seven trusts with 85% ownership interest (2019 - one pooled fund portfolio, 14 intermediary holding corporations, 13 limited partnerships with 80% to 90% ownership interests, one trust with 86% ownership interest, and one trust with 4% ownership interest), all of which are structured entities.
 Structured entities are entities that have been designed so that voting or other similar rights are not the dominant factor in determining who controls the entity.
 These structured entities have been set up by QuadReal to manage legal, tax and other risks that may arise in the course of administering the underlying investments.
-The carrying amount of these entities, approximately \$1,056,292 (December 31, 2018 - \$1,537,920) is included within Investments at fair value through profit and loss in the Statement of Financial Position.
+The carrying amount of these entities, approximately \$1,603,482 (December 31, 2019 - \$1,056,292) is included within Investments at fair value through profit and loss in the Statement of Financial Position.